America’s favorite butterflies: big, bold, beautiful

 #

-There’s sure no mystery to how the Zebra Swallowtail (Protographium marcellus)* came by its name!
-Their stripes make it easy to identify them.
-Inhabitants of the eastern half of the U.S., they fly from late-March to August in northern areas and into December in southern Florida.
+It’s no mystery how the Zebra Swallowtail, Protographium Marcellus,1 came by its name!
+And their stripes make it easy to identify them.
+Inhabitants of the eastern half of the U.S., they fly from late March to August in northern areas and into December in southern Florida.
 They produce up to four broods a year, depending on the climate.
-The caterpillars are black at first, but develop stripes as they grow.
+The caterpillars are black at first but develop stripes as they grow.
 They overwinter as chrysalides.

 Foods: Adults nectar on various flowers, including blueberry, blackberry, redbud, Common Milkweed, and verbena.
 Host plants: Pawpaw trees.
-Habitat: Wherever pawpaw trees grow in woodlands, prairies, savannas and suburban and urban yards.
-Wingspan: 2-3/8 to 3-1/2 inches (5.8 to 8.9 cm). (photos counterclockwise from top-left: Megan McCarty / Wiki – cc by 3.0; Patrick Coin / Flickr – cc by-nc-sa-2.0; Megan McCarty / Wiki – PD)
+Habitat: Wherever pawpaw trees grow in woodlands, prairies, savannas, and suburban and urban yards.
+Wingspan: 2.25–3.5 inches (5.8–8.9 cm).

 GREAT SPANGLED FRITILLARY

-The Great-spangled Fritillary (Speyeria cybele) is the most common fritillary in the eastern U.S. They also are found in parts of the central Midwest and Northwest, as well as Canada from Alberta east to Nova Scotia.
+The Great-spangled Fritillary, Speyeria cybele, is the most common fritillary in the eastern U.S. They also are found in parts of the central Midwest and Northwest, as well as Canada from Alberta east to Nova Scotia.
 They have one brood per year, from mid-June to mid-September.
 Eggs are laid in late summer on or near violets.
 The newly hatched caterpillars eat their eggshell and then immediately go into hibernation.
-The following spring they begin feeding, but only at night, on young violet leaves.
+The following spring, they begin feeding on young violet leaves, but only at night.

-Foods: Adults nectar from many flowers, including milkweed, thistle, ironweed, verbena, red clover, Joe-pye Weed and Purple Coneflower.
+Foods: Adults nectar from many flowers, including milkweed, thistle, ironweed, verbena, red clover, Joe-Pye Weed, and Purple Coneflower.
 Host plants: Various species of violets.
-Habitat: Open, moist places, including meadows, open woodlands, prairies, suitable suburban and urban yards.
-Wingspan: 2 1/2 to 4 inches (6.4 to 10 cm). (photos above: left to right: Bill Bouton / EOL – cc by-sa 2.0; Figgins2165 / Wiki – cc by 3.0; Nicky Davis / EOL – cc by 3.0
+Habitat: Open, moist places, including meadows, open woodlands, prairies, and suitable suburban and urban yards.
+Wingspan: 2.5–4.0 inches (6.4–10 cm).

 PAINTED LADY